kyle-jennings/devops-homework/README.md

 First thing is first, lets create a public S3 bukcet for staging, we are going to not only make it public, but have it serve web pages.

-1 - First create a new pipeline and name it staging.mylocationhw (and later '-production' ) 2 - Enter the bucket and change the settings for 'Static website hosting' to "Use this bucket to host a website".
+1 - First create a new pipeline and name it staging.mylocationhw.com (and later '-production' ) 2 - Enter the bucket and change the settings for 'Static website hosting' to "Use this bucket to host a website".
 3 - enter index.html for either both the Index and Error documents.
 Or set 404 for error.